 Optionals

-As it was mentioned in type system overview, all primitive types, Structs and Messages could be nullable.
-That is, they don’t necessarily hold any value, aside from null
+As mentioned in the type system overview, all primitive types, Structs, and Messages can be nullable.
+That is, they don’t necessarily hold any value aside from null

-— a special value, which represents the intentional absence of any other value.
+— a special value that represents the intentional absence of any other value.

 Variables or fields of Structs and Messages that can hold null

 are called “optionals”.
-They’re useful to reduce state size when the variable isn’t necessarily used.
+They’re useful for reducing state size when the variable isn’t necessarily used.

-You can make any variable or a field an optional by adding a question mark (?
+You can make any variable or field optional by adding a question mark (?

 ) after its type declaration.
 The only exceptions are map<K, V>